 - Preheat oven to 375°F

 - Roll the dough into 1 inch balls.
 Place the balls of dough 2 inches apart on un-greased cookie sheet.
-Press down slightly with the heel of your palm then flatten in crisscross pattern with a fork.
+Press down slightly then flatten in crisscross pattern with a fork.
 It is easiest to go one direction for all then the other.

 - Bake at 375°F until light brown, about 9 to 10 minutes.
 Remove the pan from the oven and let cookies cool on the baking sheet for a minute or two.
 After a minute, transfer the cookies to a clean surface to further cool.

 - Have a small bowl of chips ready and plan for 4-5 chips per cookie.
 As soon as the cookies are removed from oven push a few chips into each cookie.

 Nutrition Information – The information shown is provided by an online nutrition calculator.
 It should not be substituted for a doctors or nutritionist’s advice.